joedavies25/joedavies25/README.md

 <img src='banner.png'>

 I'm a full stack developer with a driven desire and curiosity to create slick UI and efficient data flow.

-I'm currently working on projects in ReactJS, React Native, Socket.io, Express and Sequelize.
+## What I'm doing now
+I'm currently working with a team of developers to bring regular updates to our recently deployed game...
+TyperSpace!
+It's a racing game that aims to improve your typing speed while competing against your friends.

+I'm also working on my own project called Flow State to increase testing coverage and to implement more features which will allow for a better data analysis and an easier reading experience.

 ## Interests
 - music 🎹